pub-calculator-io/fraction-to-percent-calculator/readme.md

-# Fraction to Percent Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Fraction to Percent Calculator Widget for WordPress

 Fraction to percent calculator converts proper and improper fractions to percentages.
 Calculator is using fraction-decimal-percent algorithm.